 I’ve been on the reporting side on one occasion.
 Someone had posted on their blog, which was shared on Twitter, that they had overdosed on pills.
 I saw the blog post first and thought crap, what can I do?
 So I headed over to Twitter to see if I could find more information.
 Luckily this person’s town of residence was on their Twitter profile, so I didn’t have to try reporting to Twitter.
 Instead, I called the cops in this person’s town, at which point I found out another Twitter user had already done the same thing and police were already with the blogger.

-That’s probably the ideal way for it to go down in terms of being able to effectively report, but it isn’t quite that simple in most cases.
+That’s probably the ideal way for effective reporting to happen, but it isn’t quite that simple in most cases.

-I fairly regularly see tweets from people complaining that someone has reported their tweets to Twitter because of content related to suicide.
+I regularly see tweets from people complaining that someone has reported their tweets to Twitter because of content related to suicide.
 They’re annoyed, and the people commenting share their frustration.
-Twitter’s response is to send an email with a list of services the person could access, and in some cases will lock the suicidal person’s account for a period of time.
-It seems pretty clear from what I’ve seen that reporting to Twitter doesn’t help at all, and more often than not makes things worse.
+Twitter’s response is to send an email with a list of services the person could access.
+In some cases, they’ll even lock the suicidal person’s account for a period of time.
+It seems pretty clear that reporting to Twitter doesn’t help at all, and more often than not makes things worse.

 Twitter has this to say about how they approach suicide threats: